nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L3 - Spring Data JPA Setup.md

 In this lesson, we're going to learn how we can configure Spring Data JPA in our applications.
 Since Spring Boot greatly simplifies the configuration, we'll use it in our project, but we’ll also take a closer look to understand what exactly its auto-configuration process does under the hood.

-The relevant module you need to import when you're starting with this lesson is: [spring-data-jpa-setup-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/spring-data-jpa-setup-end)
+The relevant module for this lesson is: [spring-data-jpa-setup-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/spring-data-jpa-setup-end)

 ## Spring Data JPA Setup